Skip to content

 What is the difference between Mailmark and standard franking?

-Since January 2023, standard franking no longer exists u2014 all franking machines must use Mailmark.
+Since January 2023, standard franking no longer exists – all franking machines must use Mailmark.
 The key difference from the old system is that Mailmark prints a 2D barcode (not just a circular impression), enabling automated sorting and tracking.
-Mailmark rates are slightly cheaper than stamps but the savings are smaller on standard letters (1.8-3.4%) than on large letters (8-16%).
+Mailmark rates are slightly cheaper than stamps, but the savings are smaller on standard letters (1.7-3.3%) than on 1st class large letters (8-13%).

 Free Franking Machine Quotes Compare top UK suppliers